 Locals drink together in the La Galleria del Zotz restaurant, with a litre bottle of Brahva at 10 GTQ, so make sure to drop by (particulary if you're staying the gringo-ghetto of Los Amigos on top of the hill).

 On the main Guatemala backpacker trail, hostels will usually provide shuttle buses to Flores from all corners of the country.
-As usual, prices for a direct and gringo-oriented service will be inflated.
+As usual, prices for a direct and gringo-oriented service will be inflated, however it's worth checking them out as they have become more competitive in recently.

 If making it there on your own, cheaper local buses to Flores go regularly from Coban (5 hours) and Rio Dulce (4 hours / $65 GTQ per person.).
 If crossing over from Belize via San Ignacio, buses to Flores are clearly marked and promoted (2 hours to Santa Elena followed by 5-10 min tuk-tuk ride to Flores.)